Chemical Safety for Community Swimming Pools (Updated June 2021)

-Handling ChemicalsAny time you’re working with a chemical, you should read the product label and follow all directions.
+What You Need to Know About Handling Pool ChemicalsAny time you’re working with a chemical, you should read the product label and follow all directions.
 You can also check out the safety data sheet (SDS) for details on chemical dangers, possible reactivity concerns and instructions for safely cleaning up a spill.

 While handling the chemical, protect yourself as directed by the product label.
-Wear goggles or glasses with side shields and chemical-resistant gloves.
-Make sure you’re in a well-ventilated area whenever you handle the chemicals, and avoid breathing in any dust or fumes.
+Wear goggles or glasses with side shields and chemical-resistant gloves, and if working with liquid chemicals, wear a face shield in addition to eye protection.
+Make sure you’re in a well-ventilated area whenever you handle the chemicals and avoid breathing in any dust or fumes.

-Mix CarefullyWhen you’re ready to add chemicals to the water, you should always follow the package directions (are you noticing a trend here?).
-Open only one chemical at a time, and close the container before opening another.
-If you’re using a powdered chemical, make sure the wind is blowing away from you to avoid unintended inhalation or contact with your skin and eyes.
-Only pre-dissolve chemicals if the instructions specifically call for it, and make sure you always add the chemical to the pool water instead of the other way around (never add water to the chemical).
+How to Mix Pool ChemicalsWhen you’re ready to add chemicals to the water, you should always follow the package directions.
+Only open one chemical at a time and close the container before opening another.
+If you’re using a powdered chemical, make sure the wind is blowing away from you to avoid unintended inhalation or contact with skin and eyes.
+Only pre-dissolve chemicals if the instructions specifically call for it, and make sure you always add the chemical to the pool water instead of the other way around—never add water to the chemical.

-Instead of using the same scoop for all chemicals, make sure each chemical has a dedicated measuring cup or scoop.
-This helps prevent cross-contamination that could lead to a reaction.
-Don’t forget to make sure that your scoop is completely dry before returning it to a chemical container.
+Additionally, you should never use the same scoop for all chemicals.
+Each chemical must have its own dedicated measuring cup or scoop to prevent cross-contamination that can lead to a reaction.
+And don’t forget to make sure the scoop is completely dry before returning it to a chemical container.

 |To avoid dangerous chemical reactions,